 We create press campaigns to highlight the impact of imagery and its far reaching effects.
 We have featured in national and international news and current affairs as well as lifestyle print journalism and TV.

-We also contribute to a variety of parliamentarian campaigns and initiatives on how diversity and the beauty of individuality can make an impact in the wider culture and influence self-esteem and well-being.
-These initiatives have been chaired by former Govt.
-Minister for Equalities Lynne Featherstone.
-MP Caroline Nokes and Jo Swinson, MP current Minister for Equalities.
+We contribute to a variety of parliamentarian campaigns and initiatives on how diversity and the beauty of individuality can make an impact in the wider culture and influence self-esteem and well-being.
+We are members of the government expert advisory committee on body confidence, chaired by former Govt.
+Minister for Equalities Lynne Featherstone and now Jo Swinson, current Govt.
+Minister for Equalities.

 All Walks Beyond the Catwalk is a voluntary organisation that recognises the power the fashion industry has to communicate positive messages to women and men about their bodies and acts.
 Small steps, big ideas.
 We are delighted to see that our position is influencing brands as diverse as Lanvin and M&S